Where To Play: The Best Live Music Venues In Los Angeles

 2906 Sunset Blvd, Los Angeles, CA 90026, United States

 A prime location is one of this classic saloon’s largest assets.
-Its home on Sunset Boulevard boasts some serious walk-up potential, and happens to be a stone’s throw away from Pirate's Silver Lake rehearsal studios.
+Its home on Sunset Boulevard boasts some serious walk-up potential, and happens to be a stone’s throw away from one of our LA rehearsal studios.
 The charmingly compact bar regularly showcases local artists spanning “indie, punk, country, folk and singer/songwriters".

 Silver Lake Lounge is great for newer acts looking to get shows under their belt, and also for more established artists looking for the perfect location for a bar residency.
 Former Pirate employee and LA-based musician/photographer Charlie Weinmann had the following to say about this classic eastside haunt: